The Link Between Stress & Resilience

 What Is Stress?

-Stress is described as a state of physical or emotional tension, usually in reaction to an impending challenge or threat.
+Stress is as a state of physical or emotional tension, usually in reaction to an impending challenge or threat.

 It is the activation of the body’s fight or flight mechanism.

 A perceived threat can be anything from a dispute with a colleague to worrying about future uncertainties.
-If your brain is ‘concerned’ then it will activate your flight or flight mechanism.

 However, the key issue with stress is that the body can not differentiate between physical threats and psychological threats.